"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 Scratching his head, the young waiter went into the kitchen.

-Shirley put a second drop of the precious truffle oil on the cloth and offered it to Dingo.
+Seated at her kitchen table, Shirley put a second drop of precious truffle oil on a cloth and offered it to Dingo.
 Again the dog turned his ungrateful snout away.
-He usually drooled at its funky odor—to her, it reeked of something half-decomposed—but dogs liked to sniff anything, the stinkier the better.
+He usually drooled at its funky odor—to Shirley, it reeked of something half-decomposed—but dogs liked to sniff anything, the stinkier the better.
 That day, though, Dingo wasn’t interested in smelling anything.
 Obviously he was put off by the pervasive smell of smoke.
 She hoped not for long.
 They had made a small investment of both money and hope in training the dog to sniff out truffles.
 Rare white ones, specifically, and their growing season would peak in a couple of weeks.
-They didn’t need much to replace what little money Lukas made from fishing, which he should have stopped doing years ago, but had kept on because of the chronic economic crisis.
-At seventy, he had become too old for such hard labor.
-For what people were prepared to pay for a nauseating white fungus, they only needed to find a half dozen truffles a year to offset his fishing income—itself dwindling in the overfished Mediterranean.
+They didn’t need much to replace what little money Lukas made from fishing, which he should have stopped doing years ago, but kept on as long as he could.
+Like everyone, they’d been punished by the chronic economic crisis, but by seventy, his knees couldn’t ride through any more the swells.
+For what people were prepared to pay for a nauseating white fungus, Dingo only needed to find a half dozen of the truffles a year to offset Lukas’s fishing income—itself dwindling in the overfished Mediterranean.

 Shirley’s sense of smell was disoriented too.
 She felt plunged into an ashtray.
 Cutting a lemon in half, she inhaled its bitter freshness, and pressed it to the dog’s nose.
 He would have nothing to do with that either.
 “Oh, Dingo,” she fretted.